Pedsgimind/pedsgimind-docsy/content/en/blog/2025-12-23-celiac-disease-in-children.md

 ---
-title: "Celiac Disease in Children: Practical Diagnosis and Management"
+title: "Celiac Disease in Children: A Practical Diagnosis and Management Guide"
 date: 2025-12-23
 draft: false
 tags: ["celiac disease", "pediatric gastroenterology", "nutrition", "gluten"]
 categories: ["Education"]
-summary: "A practical, clinic-ready guide to recognizing, testing, confirming, and treating celiac disease in children—including common pitfalls."
+summary: "How celiac disease shows up in children, how to test correctly (without missing it), and what treatment and follow-up should include—plus clinician pearls and common pitfalls."
 ---

-Celiac disease is an immune-mediated condition triggered by gluten exposure in genetically susceptible individuals.
-In children, it can present in classic ways (diarrhea, poor growth), but just as often it shows up with **non-classic** symptoms like anemia, constipation, fatigue, or subtle growth faltering.

-This post is a practical, clinic-ready approach to **when to suspect celiac**, **how to test correctly**, and **what to do after diagnosis**.
+Celiac disease is a condition where **gluten** (found in wheat, barley, and rye) triggers an immune reaction that damages the small intestine.
+In children, this can affect growth, energy, and nutrient absorption—sometimes with obvious symptoms, and sometimes very subtle ones.

+The good news: once diagnosed and treated with a gluten-free diet, **most children do extremely well**.

 ---

-## When to suspect celiac disease
+## For families: when to suspect celiac disease
+Celiac can look like many things.

-### Classic (malabsorption) symptoms
+### More “classic” symptoms
 - Chronic diarrhea or loose stools
-- Abdominal distension, poor appetite
-- Weight loss or poor weight gain
+- Poor weight gain or weight loss
-- Growth failure

-### Common non-classic presentations (very frequent)
+- Belly bloating, decreased appetite
+- Fatigue and irritability

+### Very common “non-classic” symptoms
-- Iron deficiency anemia (with or without low ferritin)
+- Iron deficiency anemia (often the first clue)
-- Constipation, bloating, recurrent abdominal pain
+- Constipation, recurrent abdominal pain, bloating
-- Chronic fatigue, irritability, “brain fog”
+- Slow growth or short stature
-- Short stature or delayed puberty
+- Delayed puberty
-- Recurrent aphthous ulcers
+- Mouth ulcers
-- Elevated liver enzymes (mild hypertransaminasemia)
+- Mildly elevated liver enzymes
-- Dental enamel defects
-- Low bone mineral density, fractures with minimal trauma
+- Bone pains or fractures with minimal trauma

-### High-risk groups (test even if minimally symptomatic)
+### Who should be tested even if symptoms are mild?
 - First-degree relative with celiac disease
-- Type 1 diabetes mellitus
+- Type 1 diabetes
 - Autoimmune thyroid disease
-- Down syndrome, Turner syndrome
+- Down syndrome or Turner syndrome
 - Selective immunoglobulin A deficiency
-- Unexplained iron deficiency anemia
-- Persistent abnormal liver enzymes without another cause

 ---

-## The most common testing mistake (and how to avoid it)
+## The biggest testing rule (don’t skip this)
 **Do not stop gluten before testing.**
-Serology and biopsy can normalize on a gluten-free diet and you may miss the diagnosis.

-**Practical rule:** child should be eating gluten daily (for example, bread/pasta) for several weeks before testing, unless a clinician advises otherwise.
+If gluten is removed too early, blood tests (and biopsies) can become normal and the diagnosis may be missed.

 ---

-## First-line blood tests (best initial strategy)
-Order:
-- **Tissue transglutaminase immunoglobulin A (tTG-IgA)**
-- **Total immunoglobulin A level (Total IgA)**

-Why total IgA matters: if the child is IgA-deficient, the tTG-IgA may be falsely negative.

-If total IgA is low (IgA deficiency), use IgG-based testing:
-- **tTG-IgG** (and/or deamidated gliadin peptide IgG depending on local practice)
+## How celiac disease is treated
+Treatment is a **strict gluten-free diet**.
+This allows the intestine to heal and helps symptoms and growth improve.

+Most children also need:
+- Nutrition review (iron, vitamin D, calcium, and more)
+- Follow-up visits and repeat bloodwork to ensure healing and adherence

 ---

-## What if the tTG-IgA is positive?
-A positive test strongly suggests celiac disease, but **confirmation is essential**.

-### Next steps
-- Refer to Pediatric Gastroenterology (if not already involved)
-- Confirm with small bowel evaluation based on local guideline approach and clinical context

-### Very high tTG titers
-In many pediatric pathways, very high titers (for example, markedly elevated above the lab’s upper limit) can support a simplified diagnostic pathway **in carefully selected children**, but this should be clinician-guided and program-dependent.
+> **Quick takeaway (for families):**
+> If you suspect celiac, **keep gluten in the diet until testing is complete**, and speak with your clinician about the right blood tests.

 ---

-## Do not start a gluten-free diet until diagnosis is confirmed
-Starting gluten-free early can:
+# For clinicians
+## Testing strategy (first line)
+Order:
-- Make confirmation harder
+- **tTG-IgA**
-- Lead to unnecessary lifelong restriction if the diagnosis is wrong
-- Delay identifying alternative diagnoses

-If symptoms are severe, this is a shared decision with your clinician.

----

-## After diagnosis: what care should include
-### Gluten-free diet (GFD)
-The cornerstone of treatment:
+- **Total IgA**

+If IgA deficient:
+- **tTG-IgG** (± deamidated gliadin peptide IgG depending on local pathway)

+**Pitfall:** ordering tTG-IgA without total IgA.

+## Pretest conditions
-- Strict lifelong gluten avoidance
+- Ensure ongoing gluten intake before serology.
-- Cross-contamination education (toasters, shared spreads, cutting boards)
-- Label reading skills (especially for families)

-A pediatric dietitian is extremely helpful early.

-### Nutritional assessment and common deficiencies
-Check and replete as needed:
+- Avoid starting gluten-free diet pre-confirmation unless medically required.

+## Interpreting positive serology
+- Positive tTG with compatible presentation = high suspicion.
+- Confirm diagnosis using your program’s pathway (endoscopy/biopsy vs no-biopsy pathway in selected pediatric cases).

+## Baseline labs after diagnosis (practical set)
-- Iron studies
+- Complete blood count, ferritin/iron studies
+- Alanine aminotransferase
 - Vitamin D
-- Folate and vitamin B12
-- Calcium intake
+- Consider folate, vitamin B12, calcium intake assessment
-- Consider zinc and other micronutrients depending on nutrition history

-### Growth and puberty tracking
+- Consider thyroid screening in context of autoimmune risk

+## Follow-up
+- Symptom response + growth
-- Plot weight, height, body mass index over time
+- Serologic downtrend over time (timeline varies)
-- Monitor pubertal development and catch-up growth

-### Follow-up serology
-tTG usually decreases with good adherence, but timeline varies.
-Persistent elevation suggests:
-- Hidden gluten exposure
-- Cross-contamination
-- Poor adherence (often unintentional)
+- If tTG remains elevated: diet review (cross-contamination is common), consider alternate diagnoses if adherence is confirmed.

+## When to refer urgently / reassess
+- Significant weight loss, dehydration, severe anemia
+- Persistent symptoms despite confirmed strict gluten-free diet
-- Alternative/additional diagnoses
+- Concern for alternative diagnoses or complications

 ---

-## Red flags: when to reassess the diagnosis or look for complications
-If symptoms persist or worsen despite a gluten-free diet:
-- Confirm diagnosis and original testing pathway
-- Review diet in detail with a skilled dietitian
-- Consider:
-  - Lactose intolerance (temporary)
-  - Functional abdominal pain
-  - Constipation
-  - Small intestinal bacterial overgrowth (selected cases)
-  - Inflammatory bowel disease (if red flags: blood, weight loss, nocturnal symptoms)

----

-## A quick parent-friendly summary
-If your child has celiac disease:
-- Gluten triggers inflammation in the gut
-- A strict gluten-free diet allows healing
-- Most children feel better and grow well once treated
-- Testing must be done while eating gluten

----

 ## Next post
-I’ll cover **constipation in children** with a step-by-step plan: red flags, dosing, cleanout vs maintenance, and how to prevent relapse.
+Constipation in children: a step-by-step plan (including overflow soiling and relapse prevention).